Assassination of Boris Nemtsov

-Events
+Attack and death

-Nemtsov was shot and killed crossing the Bolshoy Moskvoretsky Bridge near the Kremlin walking home after a meal out, in the company of Anna Duritskaya (Анна Дурицкая), a 23-year-old Ukrainian model who had been his girlfriend for two and a half years.
+Nemtsov was shot and killed crossing the Bolshoy Moskvoretsky Bridge near the Kremlin, walking home after a meal out, in the company of Anna Duritskaya (Анна Дурицкая), a 23-year-old Ukrainian model who had been his girlfriend for two and a half years.
 She witnessed Nemtsov's killing, but was not physically harmed herself.
 TV Tsentr's video of the bridge at the time of the murder shows that it occurred as a municipal utility vehicle was passing by Nemtsov and a person is seen escaping from the scene in a white or grey automobile.

 The Russian newspaper Kommersant reported that at the time of the murder all the security cameras in the area were switched off for maintenance.
 The only video of the incident was obtained from the video feed camera of TV Tsentr studio, from a long distance.
 At the time of the killing, the camera was blocked by a stopped municipal vehicle.
 The killing happened the day before Nemtsov was due to lead the opposition march Vesna (весна), a street demonstration organised to protest against economic conditions in Russia and against the war in Ukraine.

 The killer was apparently waiting for Nemtsov on a side stairway leading to the bridge.
 At least six shots were fired, four of which hit Nemtsov; one wound was fatal.
 The Kommersant sources reported that the killer used either a standard Makarov pistol or an IZh gas pistol modified for use with lethal ammunition.
 According to a witness, "a young man named Viktor M., who followed Nemtsov", the killer was a man of 170–175 cm height, short haircut, medium build, dressed in jeans and a brown sweater.